Judge sets hearing to reconsider trucker's 110-year sentence

 Around 5 million people have signed an online petition seeking clemency for Aguilera-Mederos.
 In addition to the prosecution’s request to lower the sentence, Aguilera-Mederos has requested clemency from Colorado Gov. Jared Polis.

 Last week, District Attorney Alexis King said in a statement she would seek a term of 20 to 30 years in the 2019 wreck on Interstate 70 west of Denver.
-She said that sentencing range reflects an “appropriate outcome” for Aguilera-Mederos’ conduct.
+She said that sentencing range reflects an “appropriate outcome” for Aguilera-Mederos’ conduct, noting that the crash was not an accident.

-“As the jury found, Mr. Aguilera-Mederos knowingly made multiple active choices that resulted in the death of four people, serious injuries to others, and mass destruction,” King said.
+After Monday’s hearing, King said her office made the reconsideration request to give the court the ability to impose a sentence not bound by the state’s mandatory sentencing laws.
+She said the judge, knowing the case well, was in the best position to decide a new sentence and urged people to be patient as the court process plays out.

 Jones imposed the 110-year sentence against Aguilera-Mederos on Dec.
 13 after finding it was the mandatory minimum term set forth under state law.